GEOS-ESM/GMAOpyobs/README.md

 implementing interfaces to several of satellite and ground-based observing systems.
 The main design philosophy is to make it as *pure Python* as possible, with *f2py* only when absolutely necessary.
-In partocular, it should contain any dependence on external libraries such as ODS or GFIO.
+In particular, it should not contain any dependence on external libraries such as ODS or GFIO.

 ## Python 3 only